araffin/srl-zoo/README.md

 The negative example is an image from the same camera as the anchor but at a different time step selected randomly among images in the same record.

-In our case, to use the TCN-like architecture is made of a pre-trained ResNet with an extra fully connected layer (embedding).
+In our case, enable `triplet` as a loss (`--losses`) to use the TCN-like architecture made of a pre-trained ResNet with an extra fully connected layer (embedding).

 To use this functionality also enable `--multi-view`, and use a dataset generated for the purpose.
 Related papers: